-Not only is substantial program reporting required for the HRTC, the data elements collected and reported for the HRTC are well aligned with the credit's goals (see Table 5 on the following page).
+Not only is substantial program reporting required for the HRTC, the data elements collected and reported for the HRTC are well aligned with the credit's goals (see Table 5).
 This is a strength of the credit's design and administration.
 It ensures that the Legislature receives relevant information with which to assess how effectively the credit is meeting the chosen goals.